StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis: Experimentation

 \subsection{RQ2: System Performance}

 In this section, we evaluate the performance of our proposed TSG automation framework by comparing it against baseline approaches.
+We selected ReAct and TaskWeaver as baselines because they are publicly available and have been used for comparison in prior work~\cite{zhang2024flash}.

-We compare \method~ against two baseline approaches, all share the same system prompt and a set of plugins as \method, except for the QPPs. \begin{itemize} \item \textbf{ReAct}: We implemented a baseline based on the reasoning and action paradigm~\cite{yao2023react}.
-For each iteration, we adopt Chain-of-Thought (CoT)~\cite{wei2023cot} prompting to enhance reasoning capabilities. \item \textbf{TaskWeaver}: We implemented a baseline using TaskWeaver~\cite{taskweaver}, which is a state-of-the-art multi-agent framework for data-intensive tasks.
-We implemented the plugins in \method~ as Python UDFs in TaskWeaver. \end{itemize}
+We compare \method~ against two baseline approaches, all sharing the same system prompt and plugin set as \method, except for the QPPs.
+We evaluated all methods on a common set of TSGs, which were revised according to our guidelines in Sec.~\ref{subsec:guidelines}, to guarantee a fair comparison on an identical documentation baseline. \begin{itemize} \item \textbf{ReAct}: We implemented a baseline based on the reasoning and action paradigm~\cite{yao2023react}.
+Specifically, the agent operates in a loop of ``thought-action-observation'' to iteratively reason about the user request, decide on actions, and observe their results.
+For each iteration, we adopt Chain-of-Thought (CoT)~\cite{wei2022cot} prompting to enhance reasoning capabilities.
+ReAct has no pre-computed plan, relying entirely on online reasoning to navigate through TSG steps. \item \textbf{TaskWeaver}: We implemented a baseline using TaskWeaver~\cite{taskweaver}, which is a state-of-the-art multi-agent framework for data-intensive tasks.
+TaskWeaver employs a dual-agent architecture with a Planner agent that decomposes the user request into subtasks and a Code Interpreter agent to generate and execute Python code for data processing. \end{itemize}

 In addition to the baselines, we also evaluate the performance of \method~ with and without the QPPs.
 This allows us to assess the impact of QPP extraction on TSG execution performance.
 The two variants are referred to as \textbf{\method}~ and \textbf{\method~ w/o QPP}, respectively.